 No grit silky smooth eggless buttercream frosting made with just 2 ingredients – butter and sweetened condensed milk.

 I am always on a lookout for different frostings.
 India is predominantly vegetarian and hence I cannot always use my favourite Swiss meringue buttercream (with egg whites) for a lot of frosting needs.
 There’s always the easy American buttercream, but I feel however much I try, I cannot get rid of the grittiness of icing sugar in the final frosting.
 Also, I find it to be too sweet for my palate.

-Today, as I was getting ready for another eggless cake order for the first birthday of a friend’s daughter, I didn’t want to use the non-dairy whipping cream since it’s not healthy.
+Today, as I was getting ready for another eggless cake order for the first birthday of a friend’s daughter, I didn’t want to use the non-dairy whipping cream.
 I decided to try the ‘Condensed Milk Buttercream Frosting’, also known as Russian buttercream.
 I had heard about it a while ago and it was always on my list to experiment.
 I have also seen variations like Dulce de leche, chocolate, etc. It’s really easy and quick to make with just 2 base ingredients – butter and sweetened condensed milk.
 Since it was my first attempt, I made a small batch and only flavoured it with vanilla.

 The experiment was a success!
 The ‘condensed milk buttercream frosting’ is indeed silky smooth and the texture is very similar to meringue-based buttercreams.
 It seems to be pretty stable too and pipes beautifully!
 Since there’s no icing sugar, it’s not gritty at all and neither is it too sweet.

 Since it’s just 2 ingredients, make sure your butter is softened but not melting.
 The condensed milk should also be cool at room temperature – neither warm nor cold.
 Bakers also replace some of the butter with shortening to make it more stable, but I’ve used all butter.
 If you feel the buttercream is too soft, add a little icing sugar to thicken it.
 Personally, I found it to be the perfect consistency.